diegorod9000/BioAlert/README.md

 * GET requests can either specify a person they interacted with, or collect every interaction.
 If a person is specified, a list consisting of tuples is returned, each of which containing the start date, and the length of time.
 Otherwise, a dictionary is returned.
 Each "key" is a name, with its value being a list of tuples in the same format as the specified name.

+# TODO Deliverables

+(ordered in most likely chronoligical order)

+* script that can send Requests to HTTP Handler
+* methiod of logging positive diagnosis
+* method of alerting users of a potential contamination

+(Might need to wait until I have better hardware)
+* method of measuring interaction length, and acquiring information to log interactions